QuickScreen is a very thorough online dyslexia test for adults aged 17+.

 - You can typically complete all all 6 elements in under 1 hour

 - The Processing Skills element may only take 10 minutes.
 It includes reading speed, writing and/or typing speed, understanding of written text, quality of spelling and punctuation, memory span for spoken language and your level of accuracy in taking a short dictation.
 If this is a bit of a problem area in your experience, then you may take a longer time to complete it.

 - If you are specifically interested in your handwriting speed being part of the test, then please ensure to opt for the handwriting AND typing option.
 Otherwise you will only be asked to type in your response.

 - In the event that you are issued with more than one test, please note that only the first one that you do will be valid and the additional test will be deleted.
 This has occasionally occurred on some browsers and is being corrected.

 - The Processing Skills section of the test includes a reading passage and short dictation.
-The reading passage is pitched at a 9 – 7 Grade GCSE level (formerly A* to C) and is suitable for candidates of 17+.
+The reading passage is pitched at the higher end to top grade GCSE level and is suitable for candidates of 17+.
 It is therefore quite challenging for anybody who has not attained a GCSE in English.

 It is recommended that you complete as much of your adult dyslexia test as you can.
 If you don’t know the spelling of a word, you can type it as best you can.
 The more information provided the more your results will be of help and relevance.
 Whilst there are some harder words to spell, at least two thirds of the content is made up of words you should find quite easy to spell.